Ju Jingyi: 2018–present: Solo career and rising popularity

 In 2020, Ju appeared in CCTV New Year's Gala for the first time, acting out a skit Like You Like Me.
 She starred in the historical romance dramas In a Class of Her Own alongside Song Weilong; and The Blooms at Ruyi Pavilion, which is the unofficial sequel of Legend of Yunxi reuniting with Legend of Yunxi co-star Zhang Zhehan and supporting stars Xu Jiaqi and Wang Youshuo.
 She ranked 84th on Forbes China Celebrity 100 list.

 In 2021, Ju starred in the historical romance drama Rebirth For You alongside Joseph Zeng and the romance fantasy series Love Under the Full Moon alongside Zheng Yecheng.
 In 2023, she starred in the xianxia romance Beauty of Resilience opposite Guo Junchen.
+In 2024, Ju starred in In Blossom (花间令), a costume romance and mystery drama released as a Youku original series.
+Ju plays a woman who assumes another identity after surviving an attack, and she stars opposite Liu Xueyi.
+The series began streaming in March 2024 and was widely discussed on Chinese social media for its crime-investigation structure within a traditional costume setting.
+Later that year, she starred in Sword and Fairy 4, a television adaptation of the popular Chinese role-playing game The Legend of Sword and Fairy Ju portrays the heroine Han Lingsha, a tomb-raider who joins the male lead on a journey across a fantasy world.
+The series draws on the game's mythology and was promoted to fans of the long-running Sword and Fairy franchise.
+In 2026, Ju starred in Veil of Shadows with actor Tian Jiarui.
+She plays Lu Wuyi, a clever nine-tailed fox demon undercover in the human world to hunt a dangerous traitor.

 Public image

 Ju has been referred to as a "once in 4,000 years idol" by Chinese fans since 2014; however, due to a slight mistranslation, she has also been called a "once in 4,000 years beauty" by the Japanese media, causing her to receive increased prominence and criticism.